 Source: Washington County Department of Business Development

 Unemployment Rate

-Unemployment in Washington County has averaged 8.9% over a five-year period between 2010 and 2014, and has decreased by more than 1% in the past two years.
+Unemployment in Washington County averaged 7.7% between 2011 and 2015.
 The following table indicates the County's average unemployment rate as compared with the State of Maryland for the five most recent calendar years.